clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 * image.repository:  The address of the container registry where the cassandra-pmem image should be pulled
 * image.tag:  The tag of the image to be pulled during deployment
 * image.name:  The name of the image to be pulled during deployment
-* pmem.containerPmemAllocation:  The size of the persistent volume claim to be used as heap, it uses the storage class `pmem-csi-sc-ext4` from pmem-csi  The size of the fsdax pool to be created inside the persistent volume claim, in practice it shuld be `1G` less than pmem.containerPmemAllocation
+* pmem.containerPmemAllocation:  The size of the persistent volume claim to be used as heap, it uses the storage class `pmem-csi-sc-ext4` from pmem-csi  The size of the fsdax pool to be created inside the persistent volume claim, in practice it should be `1G` less than pmem.containerPmemAllocation
 * pmem.fsdaxPoolSizeInGB: The size of the fsdax pool to be created inside the persistent volume claim, in practice it should be 1G less than pmem.containerPmemAllocation
 * enablePersistence: If set to `true`, K8s persistent volumes are deployed to store data and logs
 * persistentVolumes.logsVolumeSize:  The size of the persistent volume used for storing logs on each node, the default is `4G`